Pirmayr/Run2/Commands.md

 #### sum

-returns the sum of the values of an enumeration
+returns the sum of the given values

 * values: values

 Examples:

 ~~~
-performtest ( sum ( array 1 2 3 ) ) 6
+performtest ( sum ( arrayof 1 2 3 ) ) 6
 ~~~

 ---